 Walking you can see typical communist architecture close to classical and modern buildings.
 The city and its setting give you the idea of a meeting between Russia and Europe.
 Obviously as architecture.

 Minsk is a lovely city, it is quite big, it is the capital of the country, but I don’t feel the stress among the people walking on the street.
 As it happens in some other cities in the western part of the world.
 Also, the people are kind and friendly.
-My problem is language because most of them don’t speak English.
+My problem is the language because most of them don’t speak English.

 Anyway, if you ask for directions they will try to help you.
 I am Italian, so I am always ready to communicate with gestures.
-It is also hard to use the phone and the GPS because time to time the signal disappears.
+It is also hard to use the phone and the GPS because from time to time the signal disappears.

 If you already have read some of my destinations posts, you know how much I love to walk around the cities.
 For me, it is a need.
 I can discover some interesting and curious places.
 Then it is a way to feel the atmosphere and to get inspiration.
 Minsk has to be firstly seen on the street.
-Churches, building, river, and statues tell the story of the country.
+Churches, buildings, the river, and statues tell the story of the country.
 Yes, history is important to understand how the capital of Belarus is made.
 And this is what I want to tell you before to give you some information about the attractions.

 Anyway, keep in mind that I want to make this post a tour guide.
 It is already full of them online and offline.
 My goal is to give you some tips.
 With them, you will enjoy more your trip.
 Being there for business reasons didn’t allow me to go around so much.
 But, believe me, meeting locals is great because you can see the place with different eyes.
 Good, now let me tell you a few things about history, then I will write about what you should see.